KilledByAPixel/ZzFX/README.md

 ## ZzFX Features

-- Tiny synth engine with 20 controllable parameters.
+- Tiny synth engine with 20 controllable parameters
-- Play sounds via code, no need for sound asset files.
+- Play sounds via code, no need for sound asset files
-- Compatible with nearly all web browsers.
+- Compatible with nearly all web browsers
-- Small code footprint, the micro version is under 1 kilobyte uncompressed.
+- Small code footprint, the micro version is under 1 kilobyte uncompressed
-- Can produce a large variety of sound effect types.
+- Can produce a large variety of sound effect types
 - Sounds can be played with a short function call. zzfx(...[,,,,.1,,,,9])
-- No additional libraries or dependencies are required.
+- No additional libraries or dependencies are required
 - Open source with MIT license, you can use this for anything!

+# Why Use ZzFX?

+- You can quickly add or change sound effects with just one line of code
+- Without sound asset files your game is smaller and faster for users to download
+- While prototyping you can use ZzFX for placeholder sound effects
+- For size limited game jams like [JS13K](https://js13kgames.com/), ZzFX uses very minimal overhead
+- ZzFX is not just for games, you can use it to easily add sounds to any website

 # How to Use